Renters Insurance in Massachusetts Tailored for You

 Renters insurance covers those who rent or lease a dwelling.
 The policy provides coverage for damaged or stolen personal possessions and may also include personal liability and additional living expenses.

-Even though a tenant doesn’t own the living space they occupy and rent, it is still recommended that you get renters insurance in Massachusetts to protect yourself.
-This is used to protect renters from potential problems and risks.
+In Massachusetts, even though a tenant doesn’t own the living space they occupy and rent, renters insurance is recommended to protect potential problems and risks.

-Renters insurance is one of the most important insurance plans you can have as a renter.
-Unfortunately, it’s one that not a lot of people have.
-It is one of the more underutilized forms of insurance.
+Unfortunately, it’s not something many renters have and is therefore one of the more underutilized forms of insurance.
 The Insurance Information Institute says that only one-third of renters maintain a protection policy.
-This means that many people are left without the insurance they need.

-There are a few different forms of renters insurance available to tenants.
-We recommend learning more about what these policies cover and how to get protected.
+There are a few different forms of renters insurance available.
+We recommend tenants learn more about what these policies cover and how to get protected.
 The right insurance policy could make a significant difference if something were to go wrong.
-You should know your rights as a renter and how to protect them.

-Anyone who rents an apartment or home and wishes to protect personal belongings with the proper insurance coverage would benefit from renters insurance in Massachusetts.
+Anyone who rents an apartment or home and wishes to protect personal belongings with the proper insurance coverage.

-We recommend renters insurance in Massachusetts to most people leasing and renting in the state.
-At the very least, you should have a policy that covers your personal property and renters’ liability insurance to protect you in an emergency.
+We recommend it to all people leasing and renting in Massachusetts.
+At the very least, we advise a policy to cover your personal property and renter’s liability insurance to protect you in an emergency.
 These policies generally cover anyone who lives in a leased space all year round, as well as people who:

 - Lease a space temporarily while working at a temporary job